 The Broome Fishing Club was established in the early nineteen eighties and has evolved significantly from its initial meetings in the caravan.
-The club now has a full club house and a myriad of fun activieies for all of its members.
+The club now has a full club house and a myriad of fun activities for all of its members.
+The club has a large community presence and is a strong supporters of sustainable fishing practices and fisheries throughout the Kimberley region.
+Visit the club website www.broomefishingclub.com

-Visit the club website www.broomefishingclub.com.au
+Visit the club website cpb.org,au

 Exmouth Game Fishing Club was formed by keen fishermen in the early 1970’s and currently boasts a membership of over 250.